Top UN court stops short of ordering cease-fire in Gaza and demands Israel contain deaths

-THE HAGUE, Netherlands (AP) — The top U.N. court stopped short Friday of ordering a cease-fire in Gaza but demanded that Israel try to contain death and damage in its military offensive in the tiny coastal enclave.
+THE HAGUE, Netherlands (AP) — The United Nations' top court stopped short Friday of ordering a cease-fire in Gaza in a case accusing Israel of genocide in the tiny coastal enclave, but demanded that Israel try to limit deaths and damage caused by its military offensive there.

-South Africa, which brought the case, had asked for the court to order Israel to halt its operation.
+South Africa brought the case, which goes to the core of one of the world’s most intractable conflicts, and had asked the court to order Israel to halt its operation.

-THE HAGUE, Netherlands (AP) — The United Nations' top court decided on Friday not to throw out genocide charges against Israel for its military offensive in Gaza, as part of a preliminary decision in a case that goes to the core of one of the world's most intractable conflicts.

-South Africa, which brought the case, has asked for the court to order Israel to halt its operation in the tiny coastal enclave.
+While the ruling stopped short of that, it nonetheless amounted to an overwhelming rebuke of Israel's wartime conduct and adds to mounting international pressure to halt the offensive that has killed more than 26,000 Palestinians, decimated vast swaths Gaza, and driven nearly 85% of its 2.3 million people from their homes.

-In the highly anticipated decision made by a panel of 17 judges, the International Court of Justice decided not to throw out the case.
-The reading of the ruling is ongoing.
+In the highly anticipated decision made by a panel of 17 judges, the International Court of Justice decided not to throw out the case — and ordered six so-called provisional measures to protect Palestinians in Gaza.

+Many of the measures were approved by an overwhelming majority of the judges.
+An Israeli judge voted in favor of two of the six.

 "The court is acutely aware of the extent of the human tragedy that is unfolding in the region and is deeply concerned about the continuing loss of life and human suffering,” Joan E. Donoghue, the court's president, said.

+After the ruling, Israeli Prime Minister Benjamin Netanyahu rejected the genocide claims as “outrageous” and vowed to press ahead with the war.

+“We will continue to do what is necessary to defend our country and defend our people,” he said.

 Friday's decision is only an interim one; it could take years for the full case brought by South Africa to be considered.
-Israel rejects the genocide accusation and had asked the court to throw the charges out.
+Israel rejects the genocide accusation.

-While the case winds its way through the court, South Africa has asked the judges "as a matter of extreme urgency" to impose so-called provisional measures to protect Palestinians in Gaza — and the court could order those on Friday.
+While the case winds its way through the court, South Africa has asked the judges “as a matter of extreme urgency” to impose provisional measures.

 On Thursday, Israeli government spokesperson Eylon Levy had said that Israel expected the court to toss out the “spurious and specious charges.”